purdueLUG/liarsdice/README.md

 - `active_players` - a list of all players that still have dice
 - `winning_player` - the winner of the round
 - `current_player` - the player whose turn it is
-- `previous_player` - the previous player who might be challenged by the current player
+- `previous_player` - the previous player who might be challenged by the current player. `None` if your bot is the first in the current round
 - `stashes` - a dictionary of stashes, all stashes are hidden (None) until the end of the round
 - `session_id` - used by the GUI for bookkeeping purposes
+- `wins` - a dictionary of how many wins each player has